verisianHQ/core-contributor/README.md

 `git config --global user.email "<your-github-email>"` \
 `git config --global user.name "<your-github-username>"`_

-_Don't forget that whenever you type a command, that you are in the core-contributor folder that you created during the set-up steps._
+_Don't forget: whenever you type a command, you should be in the core-contributor folder that you created during the set-up steps._

 ## Command Line Process